Dotneteer/spectnetide/Documentation/Scripting/CpuZ80.md

 The `OperationTrackingState` property's value is an [`AddressTrackingState`](AddressTrackingState) instance.
-It provides a bit for each memory address in the `#0000`-`#FFFF` range to check if the particular byte in the memory has been read as a part of a CPU operation.
+It provides a bit for each memory address in the `#0000`-`#FFFF` range to check if the particular byte in the memory has been read as a part of CPU's M1 machine cycle.

 ```CSharp
 public void ResetOperationTracking()